mtalhabaig3/ProductBox-Frontend-Challenge/README.md

 Once the server is running, you can access the home page of the application by opening your browser to `http://localhost:3000`

+I have already built and served the vite react app at port `3000`